Joint Instability

 What to expect for impairment points

-Joint instability impairment is assessed based on the frequency and severity of instability episodes, functional limitation, and whether stabilisation surgery has been performed.
+Joint instability impairment is assessed under GARP M based on the frequency and severity of giving-way episodes, functional limitation during load-bearing and overhead activities, pain, and whether stabilisation surgery has been performed.
+Recurrent instability that limits daily activities or work capacity attracts higher ratings than mild, infrequent episodes.

 Use the DVA PI Points Calculator